 The initial reason I got this card.
 I wanted to use BigPay when I travelled so I didn’t have to exchange as much money.
 I saw myself using it during my 13 hour layover in China later this year as a way to be able to buy food without being at the mercy of the exchange rate inside the airport.
 I also saw it as a way to pay for most things when I was out of the country.
 This has been the main Big Pay benefit that I have taken advantage of since I got the card!

-BigPay Benefit 3 – Online purchases
+BigPay Benefit 3 – Online Purchases

 I have also been able to use BigPay to make online purchases at sites like Lazada.
-I haven't had to buy anything from a different country yet, but I’m looking forward to using it on Amazon especially as black friday and christmas gets closer.
+I haven’t had to buy anything from a different country yet, but I’m looking forward to using it on Amazon especially as Black Friday and Christmas gets closer.

-BigPay Benefit 4 -Send / receive money
+BigPay Benefit 4 – Send/ receive money instantly

-I didn’t think it’d make that big of a difference with this ability, but boy was I wrong!
 In the past, when I would go out and eat with friends, either we would all pay our separate bills (and thus, take forever to get through the process) or one of us would pay first and everyone else will transfer them money.

 The problem with transferring is that you tend to forget if you don’t do it right away.